MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

   - You can find error codes shared by all API methods in our [Global API Method Error Codes](../../features/automation/cloudscript/global-api-method-error-codes.md) tutorial, or specific codes at the bottom of each API method documentation.

 - Why API calls fail (In order of likelihood).
-  - `PlayFabSettings.TitleId` is not set.
+  - `PlayFabSettings.staticSettings.TitleId` is not set.
 If you forget to set titleId to your title, then nothing will work.
   - Request parameters.
 If you have not provided the correct or required information for a particular API call, then it will fail.
 See `error.errorMessage`, `error.errorDetails`, or `error.GenerateErrorReport()` for more info.
   - Device connectivity issue.
 Cell-phones lose/regain connectivity constantly, and so any API call at any time can fail randomly, and then work immediately after.
 Going into a tunnel can disconnect you completely.
   - The PlayFab Unity SDK currently expects API calls from the main Unity thread.
 Calling the SDK on a background thread will likely cause exceptions with coroutines and other Unity methods not being invoked on the main Unity thread.